Tuition, Fees and Financial Aid: Master of Science in Physician Assistant Studies

 Tuition Deposit

-Accepted applicants to the PA Program submit an $800, non-refundable deposit which is applied to the student’s tuition bill.
+Accepted applicants to the PA Program submit a $1,500, non-refundable deposit which is applied to the student’s tuition bill.
 This deposit indicates their acceptance of admission and intention to enroll in the Bryant University PA Program.

 Late Payment Penalty

-A late fee of $150 will be assessed to the student's account with an outstanding balance of $1,500 or more if payment is not made by the term due dates.
+A late fee of $150 will be assessed to the student's account with an outstanding balance if payment is not made by the term due dates.
 A registration and transcript hold will also be placed on the account and students will not be allowed to register for the following semester until their balance is resolved.

 Further, in the event that a student does not pay his/her tuition fees, and the University finds it necessary to send the unpaid fees to a collection agency for collection, the student will be responsible to pay any reasonable collection fees and/or legal fees associated with said collection of the amount owed to Bryant University.